Yorkshire Museum: The Yorkshire Museum Ghost

 A series of reportedly paranormal events were recorded in the museum in the winter of 1953 and the early months of 1954.
 In a 1958 report of the events, the museum's caretaker George Jonas reported to have seen the ghost of a man in Edwardian dress entering the museum's library and that a book repeatedly drew itself from its shelf and fell to the floor on several occasions.
 A disagreement between the curator George Willmot and the head of the Yorkshire Philosophical Society, H. E. Harrowell, over the scepticism of the latter led to the resignation of Mr. Willmot.
 The phenomenon of the falling book was reportedly witnessed several times, always on a Sunday evening.
-On 27 January 1954, eight people entered the museum library to witness the event and signed witness statements recounting their experiences; these included a feeling of cold around the legs, the book removing itself from the shelf, and the leaves of the book still moving whilst it was on the floor.
+On Wednesday 27 January 1954, eight people entered the museum library to witness the event and signed witness statements recounting their experiences; these included a feeling of cold around the legs, the book removing itself from the shelf, and the leaves of the book still moving whilst it was on the floor.